Jawad El Yamiq

-Jawad El Yamiq (جواد الياميق; born 29 February 1992) is a Moroccan professional footballer who plays as a centre-back for Saudi club Al-Najma and the Morocco national team.
+Jawad El Yamiq (جواد الياميق; born 29 February 1992) is a Moroccan professional footballer who plays as a centre-back for the Morocco national team.
 He began his professional career playing for Olympique Khouribga.

 A full international for Morocco since 2017, El Yamiq represented the nation at the 2022 FIFA World Cup and the 2018 African Nations Championship.

 Club career

+Olympique Khouribga

 In the 2014–15 Botola, El Yamiq's Olympique Khouribga finished as runners-up to Wydad AC and won the Moroccan Throne Cup by beating FUS Rabat in the final.

 Raja CA

 In the summer of 2016, 25-year-old El Yamiq signed a contract with Raja Casablanca for four years.
 He scored his first goal for the team in a 5–1 victory against Chabab Atlas Khénifra.
 He won the 2017 Throne cup against Difaâ Hassani El Jadidi.

-El Yamiq (right) warming up before the Sevilla-Valladorid match in August 2022.

-Europe
+Genoa

 On 28 January 2018, Jawad signed with the Italian team Genoa.
 He was loaned to Serie B team Perugia Calcio.

+Loan to Zaragoza

 On 29 January 2020, he joined Zaragoza on loan until the end of the 2019–20 season.
 He made his first appearance for the team against Cádiz.